Meandering rivers and waterfalls, architecturally rich forts, stunning ravines and low mountain ranges; Madhya Pradesh

 Day 4: Mandu – Maheshwar: Check out after breakfast and head to Maheshwar, a drive of a little more than one hour.
 Check into a hotel on arrival in Maheshwar, an ancient temple town situated on the banks of River Narmada in Khargone district.

 Visit Holkar Fort which is also referred to as Queen’s Fort.
 This was the opulent palace of Rani Ahilyabai Holkar.
 It served as her administrative headquarter during her reign.
-Have a look at Rajeshwara temple.
+Have a look at Shri Raj Rajeshwara Temple.
 This has several carvings and sculptures that are beautiful to look at.
-Jaleshwar Temple, located on the banks of River Narmada, dedicated to Lord Shiva, is also a nice place to see.
+Jaleshwar Temple, located on the banks of Narmada River, dedicated to Lord Shiva, is also a nice place to see.
 Indulge in some boating in River Narmada; there are some 28 ghats in Maheshwar.

 Day 5: Maheshwar – Omkareshwar: Check out after breakfast and drive to Omkareshwar – a drive of nearly two hours.
 Check into a hotel on arrival in Omkareshwar.
 Afterwards, go on to explore Omkareshwar.
 The place, situated on the banks of River Narmada, is known for its temples.
 Most famous of these is Omkareshwar Temple, a jyotirlinga dedicated to Lord Shiva.
 The temple is situated on an island called Mandhata, located at the meeting point of the rivers Narmada and Kaveri.

-Go for a circumambulation or parikrama of Omkareshwar temple.
+Go for a circumlocution or parikrama of Omkareshwar Temple,.
 Total distance of this parikrama is around 8km and takes more than three hours.
 However, doing this one can have fantastic views of the confluence of rivers Narmada and Kaveri and many more temples, including the much revered Mamleshwar Temple.
 You can do this parikrama on a boat as well.

 Go and visit Sri Govinda Bhagavatpaada Cave.
 It is said the famous Shankaracharya took some spiritual education and guidance from the saint Govinda Bhagavatpaada right here in this cave.
 The 11th century built Kedareshwar Temple is an important shrine of Madhya Pradesh and is quite an attraction for devotees and tourists.
 One should also make a visit to architecturally interesting Siddhanath Temple.

 Have dinner after going around the temples and the town whole day.
-Overnight in Omkarehwar.
+Overnight in Omkareshwar.